Find answers.

 Who do you share my info with?

-In order to provide you with a service and a treatment, your information will need to be shared with members of our team, such as our clinical team, pharmacy prescribers, customer service team, and members of our parent company, Webcare Group, which manages the website and other operations.
+In order to provide you with a service, your information will need to be shared with members of our team, such as our clinical team, customer service team, and members of our parent company, Webcare Group, which manages the website and other operations.

-Some of your info may also need to be shared with selected third parties in order to keep you safe and provide you with good quality service.
+Some of your info may also need to be shared with selected third parties such as regulators, in order to keep you safe and provide you with good quality service.

 We don’t share any information beyond what is necessary to provide you with adequate care or comply with legal or regulatory requirements.
 For more info on this, please see our privacy policy.

-Do you have to tell my GP about my treatment?
+Do you have to tell my GP about my diagnosis?

 What is an NHS summary care record?